-As you further develop your skills as an engineer you’ll eventually come across the word “dither.”
+As you further develop your skills as an engineer, you’ll eventually come across the word “dither.”
 It’s likely not a word you’ve ever heard before.
 At least other audio jargon like “bounce,” “compress,” and “sample” have homonyms used in everyday life.
 “Dither” does, in fact, have a standard English definition: to hesitate or waver.
-But the word is seldom used today.
+However, the word is seldom used today.
 In audio terms, dithering means something else, though it relates to the English definition.
 So, what is audio dithering?
 And why is it an important step when mastering?
 Let’s find out.

 What is Audio Dithering?